seqan/dream-stellar/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature that you would like to see in Raptor
+about: Request a new feature that you would like to see in DREAM-Stellar
 title: ''
 labels: enhancement
 assignees: ''